 - Celebrate excellence in social work and social welfare research, education, and practice.

 The Academy is a 501c3 nonprofit organization incorporated in Ohio.
-We have an office located at University of Maryland, Baltimore School of Social Work.
+We have an office located at University of South Carolina, School of Social Work and Grand Challenges office at University of Maryland, Baltimore, School of Social Work.
 A Board of Directors is in place to oversee Academy business and projects.
 The Academy considers nominations and inducts new fellows annually.

 Most recently the Academy announced its first project: The Grand Challenges for Social Work Initiative.
 To learn more about Grand Challenges click here.